SOONwasTaken/Math/K-Iterable Family of Functions/README.md

 # Diagonalized Diagonalization:

 ## Important Note:
 k is a superscript and not a subscript.
-The function constructs diagonalizations, which in turn create iterations, so there is no need to iterate this fuction.
+The function constructs diagonalizations, which in turn create iterations, so there is no need to iterate this function.

 Let `DDᵏ(n)` be a function of constructed diagonlizations where the following applies:
 - `DD¹(n)` is simply `DoKIₙ(n)`.